Are There Safe Flea Treatment for Puppies Under 12 Weeks?

 Dog flea treatment for newborn puppies

 It's not safe to use commercial flea treatments on very young puppies.
 The best way to remove fleas from your new puppy in their first few weeks of life is via a gentle daily flea combing.

 Replace your dog's bedding in the whelping box and vacuum your house thoroughly, removing the contents of the vacuum cleaner bag.
-If a puppy is severely infested, take him to the vet for treatment.
-A flea infestation can prove fatal to puppies, as the parasites might deplete so much blood from your puppy that he becomes anemic.
+This will help to remove any flea eggs before they hatch into flea larvae, preventing the flea life cycle from continuing.
+If a puppy is experiencing a lot of flea bites take them to the veterinarian for treatment.
+A flea infestation can prove fatal to puppies, as the parasites might deplete so much blood from your puppy that it causes anemia.

-Puppies at least 4 weeks of age and weighing 2 pounds or more can receive Capstar for flea removal.
-This active ingredient in this over-the-counter product, nitenpyram, works in just a half hour after the puppy consumes the medication.
+Puppies at least 4 weeks of age and weighing 2 pounds or more can receive Capstar for fast-acting flea removal.
+The active ingredient in this over-the-counter product, nitenpyram, works in just a half hour after the puppy consumes the medication.
 You can see fleas jumping off the puppy.
-Capstar kills adult fleas by paralyzing their nervous systems.
-However, nitenpyram doesn't keep fleas off pets long-term -- its effects only last about 48 hours.
+Capstar kills adult fleas by paralyzing their nervous system.
+However, nitenpyram doesn't keep fleas off pets long term — its effects only last about 48 hours.

 You can give puppies a daily tablet, but there's one important caveat: You must make sure your puppy weighs at least 2 pounds when receiving Capstar.
 That's not the case in many-month-old canines.
 Small dogs and undersize puppies might suffer from serious side effects, including neurological problems.
 Don't give Capstar to a puppy showing any signs of illness, even if they are in the correct weight and age range.

 "Keeping up with environmental flea control in your home is always important but particularly so when your puppy is still too young to take longer-lasting preventatives," says Dr. Mulla.